 Cons: Expensive, bested by only one other drone on this list

 Rounding out our list the Mavic Mini 2 also happens to be the most advanced, and expensive, drone to consider purchasing for your child.
-With this they will have the ability to truly enjoy all of what aerial photography has to offer.
-Launched in November of 2020 this is DJI’s newest drone and it sports some pretty impressive tech: 4k video, automated panorama shots, raw image options for post editing (that one might be a bit much for younger kids), auto return to home and all still coming in under FAA registration requirements.
+With this, they will have the ability to truly enjoy all of what aerial photography has to offer.
+DJI’s newest drone, launched in November of 2020, sports some pretty impressive tech: 4k video, automated panorama shots, raw image options for post-editing (that one might be a bit much for younger kids), auto return to home, and all still coming in under FAA registration requirements.

 Pros: Feature-rich, capable of indoor & outdoor use, amazing picture & video quality

+In conclusion, drones can be a fun and educational tool for your child.
 Regardless of the drone you choose to pick up this year, be sure to fly safely and obey all FAA requirements.
-Any drone weighing 250g or more will need to be registered before it is flown.
+You will need to register any drone weighing 250 or more.
 For simplicity’s sake, all drones included on this list weigh under that requirement.
-I hope you enjoyed reading this, happy holidays!
+I hope you enjoyed reading our list of the best drones for kids in 2021.
+Stay safe and happy holidays!